St. Lawrence Market

 St. Lawrence Market is a major public market in Toronto, Ontario, Canada.
 It is located along Front Street East and Jarvis Street in the St. Lawrence neighbourhood of downtown Toronto.
 The public market is made up of two sites adjacent to one another west of Jarvis Street, St. Lawrence Market North, and St. Lawrence Market South.
 St. Lawrence Market South is situated south of Front Street East, and is bounded by The Esplanade to the south.
 St. Lawrence Market North is situated north of Front Street East, and is bounded by St. Lawrence Hall to the north.

 St. Lawrence Market was first established in the early 19th century, originating from a proclamation that established a designated area near King Street and New Street (later renamed Jarvis Street) for a public market in 1803.
 The first buildings erected for the market emerged in 1814, with the first permanent structures built in 1820.
 The first permanent market building was later replaced in 1831 with the first St. Lawrence Market North building.
 The market also served as one of four post offices in York prior to 1834.
-The building was damaged after the Great Fire of Toronto of 1849, and was replaced with a new building in 1851.
-The market was expanded in the early 1900s, with portions of the former city hall of Toronto being integrated into a new building, opened as St. Lawrence Market South in 1902, and a new matching building erected to replace the north building in 1904.
-The north building was later replaced with a new building in 1968.
-In 2016, the north building was demolished to make way for a new building.
+The market venue was damaged after the Great Fire of Toronto of 1849, and was architecturally replaced in 1851.
+The market was expanded in the early 1900s, with portions of a former Toronto city hall being integrated into the ground broken facility, opened as St. Lawrence Market South in 1902, and a counterpart north wing was constructed in 1904, later architecturally replaced in 1968, and again in 2016.

 The market square space was used as the city hall of Toronto for most of the 19th century, occupying a temporary space at the original market space from 1834 to 1845.
 Prior to being renovated for market use, the building on St. Lawrence Market South was used as the municipal city hall from 1845 to 1899, before moving into the newly built city hall building in 1899.

 Buildings

-Until 2015 there were two buildings in the complex, with different purposes.
-Until it was demolished to make way for redevelopment, St. Lawrence Market North, on the north side of Front St, hosted weekly farmer's markets and antique markets.
-A public market had been held on the north building site since 1803.
-Several buildings housed the market, the most recent built in 1968.
-Starting in 2015, the north building has shut to allow for redevelopment.
-While the north site is redeveloped, its market functions have moved to south of the south building in a temporary building.
+There are two buildings in the complex, with different purposes.
+The original St. Lawrence Market North, on the north side of Front St, hosted weekly farmer's markets and antique markets from 1968 until it was demolished in 2015 and redeveloped and constructed in 2025.
+In the decade before it was opened, its market functions moved to a temporary building located south of The Esplanade between Lower Jarvis St. and Market St.

-St. Lawrence Market South, on the south side of Front St, is open Tuesday to Saturday, featuring food stalls, restaurants and the St. Lawrence Market Gallery.
+St. Lawrence Market South, on the south side of Front St, is open Tuesday to Sunday, featuring food stalls, restaurants and the St. Lawrence Market Gallery.
 The South building dates from 1845, has been rebuilt twice, and still incorporates a section of its original building that was used as Toronto City Hall from 1845.